slint-ui/slint/docs/tutorial/rust/src/introduction.md

 <!-- Copyright © SixtyFPS GmbH <info@slint.dev> ; SPDX-License-Identifier: MIT -->
 # Introduction

 This tutorial introduces you to the Slint UI framework in a playful way by implementing a memory game.
-It combines the `.slint` language for the graphics with the game rules implemented in Rust.
+It combines the Slint language for the graphics with the game rules implemented in Rust.

 The game consists of a grid of 16 rectangular tiles.
 Clicking on a tile uncovers an icon underneath.
 There are 8 different icons in total, so each tile has a sibling somewhere in the grid with the